Dark Girls: Impact

-The Association of Black Psychologists wrote that "Dark Girls gives us an opportunity to take a soul-searching look at the effects of racism on the self-image of Black women personally and collectively, particularly as it relates to complexion, so that where healing is needed, we can heal; where our tools for resilience and defying the lie protected us, we can lift them up for celebration and increased use."
+The Association of Black Psychologists wrote, "Dark Girls gives us an opportunity to take a soul-searching look at the effects of racism on the self-image of Black women personally and collectively, particularly as it relates to complexion, so that where healing is needed, we can heal; where our tools for resilience and defying the lie protected us, we can lift them up for celebration and increased use."

 Sequel

-On May 21, 2020 it was announced that a sequel documentary titled Dark Girl 2 will premiere on June 30, 2020 on the Oprah Winfrey Network.
+On May 21, 2020 it was announced that a sequel documentary titled Dark Girls 2 will premiere on June 30, 2020 on the Oprah Winfrey Network.